rgambord/c99-doc/doc/sections/7/11/2/1/index.rst

 .. _9899_7.11.2.1p10:

+.. container:: snum

+   :ref:`10 <9899_7.11.2.1p10>`

-:ref:`10 <9899_7.11.2.1p10>` For these four countries, the respective values for the monetary members of the structure returned by localeconv could be:
+For these four countries, the respective values for the monetary members of the structure returned by localeconv could be:

 .. code-block:: text